-Estonian Rescue Board - who we are?
+Estonian Rescue Board - who are we?

-The Estonian Rescue Board is a government agency under the Ministry of the Interior that develops and maintains a secure environment in Estonia, anticipates threats and promptly and professionally assists people in the event of an accident.
-With approximately 2200 employees, the Estonian Rescue Board is the second largest public sector body.
+The Estonian Rescue Board is a government agency under the Ministry of the Interior that develops and maintains a secure environment in Estonia, anticipates threats.
+And promptly and professionally assists people in the event of an accident.
+With approximately 2,200 employees, the Estonian Rescue Board is the second largest public sector body.

 The mission of the Estonian Rescue Board